Fredensborg Castle is one of the Royal Family’s favourite residences

 The interior of the castles, where they are “tenants”, the Royal Households have to maintain themselves, but all exterior and major renovations are undertaken by the State.

-Another important task for the royal stewards is the registration of all state owned inventory used by the Queen to furnish the castles.
+Another important task for the royal stewards is the registration of all state owned inventory used by the King and Queen to furnish the castles.

 Old lists of everything, from teaspoons to paintings and carpets, the number of items ranging between 50,000 to 60,000, have to be transferred to a computer-based register.